sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 At this point you should be logged in to your Ceres home directory preferably by using JupyterHub (with no container) and have opened a terminal in JupyterLab.
 You could also SSH in and load the miniconda module as described in the [From the Module System](#from-the-module-system) section above, but the remainder of the tutorial will assume you logged in from JupyterHub.

-Many of the environments that we as geospatial researches build contain enough software packages that the environment will take up multiple GBs of storage space.
+Many of the environments that we as geospatial researchers build contain enough software packages that the environment will take up multiple GBs of storage space.
 Because our environments are generally large, they take a while to build. **The best practice for creating Conda environments on Ceres is to first open an interactive compute session (i.e. don't create/remove environments or install packages on the login node).**
 <br><br>

 ### The Conda Basics